erkannt/meetctl/README.md

 `cargo install --path .`

-Or download the binary from one of the GH actions artifacts.
+Or download the binary from the [Releases](https://github.com/erkannt/meetctl/releases).

 ### Usage